 Association of Nut and Dried Fruit Consumption with Cancer Risk

 Nuts and dried fruits have been a part of our diet since many decades, especially the Mediterranean diet.
 Nuts such as almonds and walnuts have also become the favorite food choices of nutritionists as these are key ingredients of a keto diet or a ketogenic lifestyle that replace tastier foods with high carbohydrate content, and are being explored for cancer care and prevention.
-Due to their high nutritional value, different studies have been carried out to study whether nuts and dried fruits consumption is beneficial in reducing the risk of different types of cancer.
+Due to their high nutritional value, different studies have been carried out to study whether nuts and dried fruits consumption benefit us in reducing the risk of different types of cancer.
 Some of the studies that evaluated the association of nuts and dried fruits consumption with cancer risk are elaborated below.

 Association between a Nutrition Rich in Peanuts, Walnuts or Almonds and Breast Cancer Risk